SpaceWorksCo/WooCommerce-SPACE/README.md

 Key features:

-* Accept payment directly into your personal Spacecoin wallet.
+* Accept payment directly into your personal Spacecoin Electrum wallet.
 * Spacecoin wallet payment option completely removes dependency on any third party service and middlemen.
 * Accept payment in Spacecoin for physical and digital downloadable products.
 * Add Spacecoin payments option to your existing online store with alternative main currency.